 Diluted earnings per share are calculated adjusting the weighted average number of ordinary shares outstanding to assume exercise of all-in-the-money share options and warrants.

-The numerators used are the same as those detailed above for both earnings per share from continuing and discontinued operations.
 For the shares options, a calculation is done to determine the number of shares that could have been acquired at fair value (determined as the average annual market share price of the Company's shares).